mathycoder/gradebook/spec.md

   @klasses = current_user.klasses.sorted_by_period
 end

-And #sorted_by_period is a Scope defined in the Klasses model using an ActiveRecord query method
+And #sorted_by_period is a Scope defined in the Klass model using an ActiveRecord query method

 scope :sorted_by_period, -> {order(period: :asc)}